OnboardingETHCR/Testing-Onboarding/modulo3/modulo3-4.md

 ]
 ```

-> 🧠 The ABI does **not** include any private variables or internal logic — it’s purely an interface.
+> 🧠 The ABI does **not** include any private variables or internal logic, it’s purely an interface.

 ---